 Daily/Weekly retrieval practices are used every lesson to review prior learning.
 This may be used at the start of the lesson in the form of a quadrant, cherry picking or Fast 5.
 It might also be done through a paired/Kagan discussion.
 Reviews are also be used throughout the lesson as a mini plenary or as an exit task.
 This is embedded practice throughout school and demonstrates how well children can remember and recall key knowledge.
 It also enables teachers to identify gaps in knowledge and/or address misconceptions with in the moment feedback.

 Spaced retrieval is used in a similar way to the daily and weekly tasks however a longer period of time is left before asking children to recall knowledge.
-A Brain Cranium (small quiz) can be used mid topic to assess progress so far.
 Progress is demonstrated by children knowing and remembering more and by them being able to keep up with the demands of the curriculum.